apacheignite/documentation/web-console/web-agent.md

 [block:callout]
 {
   "type": "info",
-  "body": "* In order to communicate with web agent Ignite node should be started with REST server (move `ignite-rest-http` folder from `lib/optional/` to `lib/`).\n* Configure web agent `serverURI` property by Ignite node REST server URI.", "title": "Requirements"
+  "body": "* In order to communicate with Web Agent, an Ignite node should be started with REST server mode enabled (move `ignite-rest-http` folder from `lib/optional/` to `lib/`).\n* Configure Web Agent's `serverURI` property in a way that it refers to Ignite node's REST server URI.", "title": "Requirements"
 }
 [/block]